LucasMS115/Restaurante/README.md

 # Restaurante

 Running here: https://restaurante-sintese.netlify.app/#/
-OBS: the projects back end was running with heroku free dynos.
+OBS: the project back-end was running with heroku free dynos.
 So, it is not running anymore :(

 <p>SPA template for a restaurant with a reservation, login and adm systems using Node.js, Postgresql, Sequelize and React.js</p>